skinandme/full-stack-assessment-v2/README.md

 The growth team wants to be able to manage

-- how much each discount code applies
+- How much each discount code applies.
-- conditions / limits on their use
+- Conditions / limits on their use.

 The following is a list of possible future features.